Position: Graduate Student

 My thesis is investigating the predation risk of larval green sturgeon by invasive predators (Largemouth Bass, Striped Bass, and Channel Catfish) common to the Sacramento-San Joaquin watershed.

 Baird, S.E., Cocherell, D.E., Cech, J.J.
 Jr., and Fangue, N.A.
 California Native Chinook Salmon Oncorhynchus tshawytscha and Invasive Brook Trout Salvelinus fontinalis Prefer Similar Water Temperatures.
-[In Review]
+J. Fish Biology.

 Poletto, J.B., D.E.
 Cocherell, S.E.
 Baird, T.X.
 Nguyen, V. Cabrera-Stagno, A.P.
 Farrell, and N.A.
 Fangue.
 Unusual aerobic performance at high temperatures in juvenile Chinook salmon, Oncorhynchus tshawytscha.
-Conservation Physiology, in press
+Conservation Physiology.

 Verhille, C.E., Poletto,J.B., Cocherell, D.E., DeCourten, B., Baird, S., Cech, J.J.
 Jr., and Fangue, N.A.
 (2014).
 Larval green and white sturgeon swimming performance in relation to water diversion flows.
 Conservation Physiology 2, doi:10.1093/conphys/cou031.